caie-exams/exampaper-generator/README.md

 # Paper Generator

+**Status of development:**
+The development of this project has been temperatorily paused, but fear not, after some time I will complete this project and bring this to its ultimate form.

 > What is this?

 A piece of program that splits question and answers from the PDF provided by CAIE,